KimGakuba/PL-SQL-Group-work-/README.md

 ### This project is part of a PL/SQL assessment involving collections, records, procedures, functions, commits, and testing.

+And as a group This project successfully demonstrates advanced PL/SQL programming using packages, triggers, collections, bulk operations, and database security concepts.
+The Hospital Management Package efficiently manages patient data, while the Security Monitoring System ensures safe access to the database through automated detection of suspicious login behavior.
+Together, they show the integration of performance, security, and data management in Oracle PL/SQL.

 ## *📌 2.
 How we Solved It*

 ✔ Step 1 — we created two tables: